overture-stack/website/markdown/documentation/guides/deployment/dataportal.md

 ### When creating the .env.arranger file:

-- `ES_HOST` is thehe URL of your Elasticsearch instance
+- `ES_HOST` is the URL of your Elasticsearch instance

 - `ES_USER` and `ES_PASS` are the credentials for accessing Elasticsearch